lingocoder/abi.cli/README.md

 ## Watch This Space

 A Gradle plugin with additional capabilities is in the works.
-Any and all questions or suggestions are welcomed. [*Please get in touch*](mail:to=coder@lingcoder.com).
+You are welcomed to [*PM me through the Gradle Forums*](http://bit.ly/LogIn2MsgMe) with any and all questions or suggestions.